Sidney Howard: Career

 By 1930, Howard was "one of the most dashing figures on the Broadway scene."
-A prolific writer and a founding member of the Playwrights' Company (with Maxwell Anderson, S. N. Behrman, Elmer Rice, and Robert Sherwood), he ultimately wrote or adapted more than seventy plays; a consummate theater professional, he also directed and produced a number of works.
+A prolific writer and a founding member of the Playwrights' Company (with Maxwell Anderson, S. N. Behrman, Elmer Rice, Robert Sherwood, and John F. Wharton) he ultimately wrote or adapted more than seventy plays; a consummate theater professional, he also directed and produced a number of works.

 In 1922, Howard married actress Clare Eames (1896–1930), who had played the female lead in Swords.
 She later starred in Howard's Lucky Sam McCarver (1925) and Ned McCobb's Daughter (1926) on Broadway and The Silver Cord in London (1927).
-(Clare Eames was the niece of opera singer Emma Eames on her father's side, and of the inventor Hiram Percy Maxim on her mother's side, and a granddaughter of former Maryland governor William Thomas Hamilton.)
-Howard and Eames had one child, a daughter, Jennifer Howard (1925-1993), who became an actress.
 The couple separated in 1927, and Howard's anger at the disintegration of his marriage is reflected in his bitter satire of modern matrimony, Half Gods (1929).

-Clare Eames died unexpectedly in 1930.
-The following year, Howard married Leopoldine "Polly" Damrosch, daughter of conductor Walter Johannes Damrosch.
-The couple had three children.

-A particular admirer of the understated realism of French playwright Charles Vildrac, Howard adapted two of his plays into English, under the titles S. S. Tenacity (1929) and Michael Auclair (1932).
+A particular admirer of the understated realism of French playwright Charles Vildrac, Howard adapted two of his plays into English, under the titles S.S.
+Tenacity (1929) and Michael Auclair (1932).
 One of his greatest successes on Broadway was an adaptation of a French comedy by René Fauchois, The Late Christopher Bean.
-Yellow Jack, an historical drama about the war against yellow fever, was praised for its high-minded purpose and innovative staging when it premiered in 1934.
+Yellow Jack, a historical drama about the war against yellow fever, was praised for its high-minded purpose and innovative staging when it premiered in 1934.

 "In his thinking, Howard was very much a man of his time," Brooks Atkinson wrote.
 "He was a Wilsonian; he brooded on the tragedy of the League of Nations.
 He intended to write an ironic tragedy on the theme of the destruction of such a league that would be devoted to the service rather than the conquest of humanity, [using the techniques] that made Yellow Jack such a forceful drama."